Man who left baby in critical condition at SGH arrested for drug offences, child abuse

 SINGAPORE: A 28-year-old man who had left an unconscious baby in critical condition at the Singapore General Hospital (SGH) was arrested on Monday (Aug 26) for drug-related offences and child abuse, authorities said on Tuesday.

-A search was launched last Saturday after the man had left the baby at the hospital and left the premises, said the Singapore Police Force (SPF) and Central Narcotics Bureau (CNB) in a joint news release.
+A search was launched last Saturday after the man had left the baby at the hospital, said the Singapore Police Force (SPF) and Central Narcotics Bureau (CNB) in a joint news release.

 The man's car was intercepted by the police along Kampong Bahru Road towards Lower Delta Road, where the man fled on foot.